rjwats/esp8266-react/README.md

 ---- | -----------
 apSettings.json | Access point settings
 ntpSettings.json | NTP synchronization settings
-otaSettings.json | OTA Update configuration
+otaSettings.json | OTA update configuration
-wifiSettings.json | WiFi connection settings
+securitySettings.json | Security settings and user credentials wifiSettings.json | WiFi connection settings

 The default settings configure the device to bring up an access point on start up which can be used to configure the device: